Web 2.0

 -

-ReadWriteWeb Growth in 2005, Before My First US Trip
+ReadWriteWeb Growth in 2005, Before First US Trip

-I first visited the US in late September 2005.
+I first visit Silicon Valley and the US in late September 2005.
 For the nine months prior, my tech blog Read/WriteWeb rapidly grew and was starting to evolve into a professional blog business.

 -